django-cms/djangocms-frontend/README.rst

 future releases of improved frontend features will not require to rebuild your full plugin tree.

-The link plugin has been rewritten to not allow internal links to other CMS pages, but also to other django models such as, e.g., posts of `djangocms-blog <https://github.com/nephila/djangocms-blog>`_.
+The link plugin has been rewritten to not only allow internal links to other CMS pages, but also to other django models such as, e.g., posts of `djangocms-blog <https://github.com/nephila/djangocms-blog>`_.